Baptism for the dead: Modern origin

 LDS Church scripture expands further upon this doctrine and states that such baptisms are to be performed in temples.
-Vicarious baptism is performed in connection with other vicarious ordinances in temples of the LDS Church, such as the endowment and celestial marriage.
+Vicarious baptism is performed in connection with other vicarious ordinances in temples of the Church, such as the endowment and celestial marriage.

 Initially, women could be baptized for dead men, and vice versa; this, however, was changed in order to ensure that the person being baptized for a dead man could also be ordained on their behalf to the priesthood.

 Genealogy and baptism

 The LDS Church teaches that deceased persons who have not accepted, or had the opportunity to accept, the gospel of Christ in this life will have such opportunity in the afterlife.
 The belief is that as all must follow Jesus Christ, they must also receive all the ordinances that a living person is expected to receive, including baptism.
 For this reason, members of the LDS Church are encouraged to research their genealogy.
-This research is then used as the basis for church performing temple ordinances for as many deceased persons as possible.
+This research is then used as the basis for church members performing temple ordinances for as many deceased persons as possible.
 As a part of these efforts, Latter-day Saints have performed temple ordinances on behalf of a number of high-profile people, including the Founding Fathers of the United States, U.S. Presidents, most Catholic popes, John Wesley, Christopher Columbus, Adolf Hitler, Joan of Arc, Genghis Khan, Joseph Stalin, and Gautama Buddha.
+However, as of 2024, submitting the names of famous individuals, Jewish Holocaust victims, and the names of deceased individuals from unauthorized extraction projects to the LDS Church (generally through FamilySearch) for them to receive proxy ordinances is generally against Church policy.

 While members of the LDS Church consider vicarious ordinances for the deceased an act of compassionate service, some non-members have taken offense.
-Sensitive to the issue of proxy baptizing for non-Mormons not related to church members, the church in recent years has published a general policy of performing temple ordinances only for relatives.
-For example, the church is in the process of removing sensitive names (such as Jewish Holocaust victims) from its International Genealogical Index (IGI).
+Sensitive to the issue of proxy baptizing for non-members not related to church members, the LDS Church in recent years has published a general policy of performing temple ordinances only for relatives.
+For example, the LDS Church is in the process of removing sensitive names (such as Jewish Holocaust victims) from its International Genealogical Index (IGI).
 D. Todd Christofferson of the church's Presidency of the Seventy stated that removing the names is an "ongoing, labor intensive process requiring name-by-name research ....
 When the Church is made aware of documented concerns, action is taken ....
 Plans are underway to refine this process."
-The LDS Church keeps records of the temple ordinances performed for deceased persons; however, FamilySearch, a web application for accessing the church's genealogical databases, shows information on temple ordinances only to registered LDS Church members and not to non-members.
+The LDS Church keeps records of the temple ordinances performed for deceased persons; however, FamilySearch, a web application for accessing its genealogical databases, shows information on temple ordinances only to registered church members and not to non-members.

-In 2008, a directive from the Vatican Congregation for the Clergy directed Catholic dioceses to prevent the LDS Church from "microfilming and digitizing information" contained in Catholic sacramental registers so that those whose names were contained therein would not be subjected to vicarious Mormon baptism.
-Earlier, the Vatican had declared that Mormon baptisms were invalid.
+In 2008, a directive from the Vatican Congregation for the Clergy directed Catholic dioceses to prevent the LDS Church from "microfilming and digitizing information" contained in Catholic sacramental registers so that those whose names were contained therein would not be subjected to vicarious baptism.
+Earlier, the Vatican had declared that baptisms performed by Latter-day Saints were invalid.